Golf: Less will just have to be more for Hastings pro Daniel Pearce

-For Hastings professional golfer Daniel Pearce reality is a daily dart through a ranchslider door but that doesn't mean he hasn't got neither the time nor inclination to step back into a world of escapism.
+Hastings professional golfer Daniel Pearce will take winning form into the NZ Open this week, but would still like a little more golf under his belt.

-Sure, well before Pearce tees up on the manicured mounds of expectation at the 101st New Zealand Open from Thursday he's mindful of how fortunate he is to be able to compete in the country's most prominent tournament in the code and still be able to pursue a building apprenticeship.
+And before Pearce tees up on the manicured mounds of expectation at the 101st New Zealand Open from Thursday, he's mindful of how fortunate he is to be able to compete in the country's most prominent tournament in the code and still be able to pursue a building apprenticeship.

-But, apart from harbouring a desire to be a Kiwi contender for the title at the Millbrook Resort and The Hills in Queenstown, the 31-year-old father of two will subconsciously want to claim the $1 million hole-in-one prize on the 18th hole of the resort course on the final two days.
+Apart from harbouring a desire to be a Kiwi contender for the title at the Millbrook Resort and The Hills in Queenstown, the 31-year-old father of two will also have an eye on the $1 million hole-in-one prize on the 18th hole of the resort course on the final two days.

 READ MORE: